Presbyterian Church in America

-The Presbyterian Church in America (PCA) is the second-largest Presbyterian church body, behind only the Presbyterian Church (USA), and the largest conservative Calvinist denomination in the United States.
+The Presbyterian Church in America (PCA) is the second-largest Presbyterian church body in the United States, behind only the Presbyterian Church (USA), and the largest conservative Calvinist denomination in the country.
 The PCA is Reformed in theology and presbyterian in government.

 History

 Background

 Presbyterians trace their history to the Protestant Reformation in the 16th century.
 The Presbyterian heritage, and much of its theology, began with the French theologian and lawyer John Calvin (1509–1564), whose writings solidified much of the Reformed thinking that came before him in the form of the sermons and writings of Huldrych Zwingli.
 From Calvin's headquarters in Geneva, Switzerland, the Reformed movement spread to other parts of Europe.
 John Knox, a former Catholic priest from Scotland who studied with Calvin in Geneva, took Calvin's teachings back to Scotland and led the Scottish Reformation of 1560.
 As a result, the Church of Scotland embraced Reformed theology and presbyterian polity.
 Immigrants from Scotland and Ireland brought Presbyterianism to America as early as 1640, and immigration would remain a large source of growth throughout the colonial era.
 Another source of growth were a number of New England Puritans who left the Congregational churches because they preferred presbyterian polity.
 In 1706, seven ministers led by Francis Makemie established the first American presbytery at Philadelphia, which was followed by the creation of the Synod of Philadelphia in 1717.